Leadership, Support, and Administrative Staff

 Director of DevelopmentView full bio

 Emily was born and raised in Wilton, Connecticut.
-She was introduced to the grace and truth of Jesus at 16, when friends from school invited her on a Young Life Outreach Weekend.
+She was introduced to the grace and truth of Jesus at 16, when friends from school invited her on a Young Life outreach weekend.
 Life has never been the same!
-Emily received her bachelor's degree in counseling and theology from The University of Scranton and joined the team at The Fold Family Ministries as a Girls' Home Resident Instructor in August 2010.
-After over a year ministering in the Girls' Home, Emily was offered the role of Development Coordinator.
+Emily received her Bachelor's degree in Counseling and Theology from The University of Scranton and joined the team at The Fold Family Ministries as a Girls' Home Resident Instructor in August 2010.
+After over a year of serving in the Girls' Home, Emily was offered the role of Director of Development.

-Emily is passionate about communicating the truths of God in a relational and relevant way and excited for the opportunities to do that in her current role.
-In her spare time, Emily enjoys spending time with her family and friends, listening to music and podcasts, exploring thrift stores, traveling and occasionally learning to cook.
+In her spare time, Emily enjoys spending time with her family and friends, listening to music and podcasts, exploring thrift stores and occasionally learning to cook.
 She loves being surrounded by wonderful disciples of Jesus in the Fold community![x] close

 CounselorView full bio